 - a.
 The Company has not revalued its Property, Plant and Equipment accordingly disclosure as to whether the revaluation is based on the valuation by a registered valuer as defined under rule 2 of the Companies (Registered Valuers and Valuation) Rules, 2017 is not applicable to the Company. - b.
 During the year, the Company has not granted any Loans or Advances in the nature of loans which are either repayable on demand or without specifying any terms or period of repayment to promoters, directors and KMPs either severally or jointly with any other person - c.
-No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder, the company for the financial year 2023-24. - d.
+No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder, the company for the financial year 2024-25. - d.
 The Company has taken borrowings from banks or financial institutions on the basis of security of current assets.
 The quarterly returns or statements of current assets filed by the Company with such banks or financial institutions are generally in agreement with the unaudited books of account of the Company of the respective quarters. - e.
-The Company has not been declared as willful defaulter by any bank or financial Institution or other lender. - f.
-The company has any not entered into any transactions with companies which are struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956 during the financial year ended on 31 03 2024. - g.
+The Company has not been declared as a willful defaulter by any bank or financial Institution or other lender. - f.
+The company has any not entered into any transactions with companies which are struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956 during the financial year ended on 31.03.2025. - g.
 The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period. - h.
 The Company does not have any investment through more than two layers of investment companies as per section 2(87)(d) and section 186 of the Companies Act 2013. - i.
-During the year Company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary shall - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries, the company. - j.
-During the year Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - k.
-The Company does not have such transaction which are not recorded in the books of accounts during the year and also there are not such unrecorded income and related assets related to earlier years which have been recorded in the books of account during the year. - I. The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year
+During the year Company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary shall

-Forming Part of the Financial Statements for the year ended March 31, 2024
+Overview and Notes to the Financial Statements as at and for the year ended on March 31, 2025